lucified/minard-backend/docs/development.md

 # Development

-The documentation is written for OS X, but is should be easy to adapt the instructions also for Linux.
+The documentation is written for OS X, but it should be easy to adapt the instructions for Linux.

 ## Requirements